 You, the purchaser, can apply to change your address by filling in section three and signing it at section six.
 Then post the certificate to DVLA Personalised Registrations, DVLA, Swansea, SA99 1DS.

 You can add or change nominee details by filling in section two "nominee details".
 Use this facility if you want to assign the mark to a vehicle belonging to another keeper.
 You should copy the name from their V5C to avoid mistakes.

 Note that DVLA will not change the purchaser's name.

 If you are ready to assign to the nominated keeper's vehicle, you can add or change the nominee name at the same time as assigning.
 You, as purchaser, must sign at section six to authorise the new nominee name.

-Complete section five and sign at section six.
+Complete section four and sign at section six.
 Only the purchaser can apply to receive the refund.
 The purchase price of the mark will not be refunded and the right to the private plate will be lost.

 Navigate Guide Content